DJBarnes/django-adminlte2-pdq/docs/source/menu.rst

 Main Menu Via Context
 ^^^^^^^^^^^^^^^^^^^^^

-If you need the main menu to change dynamically vs just adding dynamic content before or after the static menu, you can send a template context variable called ``ADMINLTE2_MENU`` to the template and it will override the static one defined in the Django settings.
-For an example, look at the :ref:`menu:Dynamic and Static Menu Full Example` and pretend that rather than using the ``ADMINLTE2_MENU_FIRST`` as the context variable in ``views.py``, you are using ``ADMINLTE2_MENU``.
+If you need the main menu to change dynamically, vs just adding dynamic content before or after the static menu, you can send a template context variable called ``ADMINLTE2_MENU`` to the template.
+This will override the static entry defined in the Django settings, allowing this section to be dynamically defined as well.

+For an example, look at the
+:ref:`menu:Dynamic and Static Menu Full Example` and pretend that rather than using the ``ADMINLTE2_MENU_FIRST`` as the context variable in ``views.py``, you are using ``ADMINLTE2_MENU``.